 The Victorian Curriculum F–10 - VCAA

-This section covers disciplinary measures that schools can apply when students breach the behaviour expectations established by the school community and communicated through the Student Engagement Policy.
+This section covers disciplinary measures for schools when students breach the behaviour expectations set by the school community and communicated through the Student Engagement Policy.

-Disciplinary measures should always be proportionate to the nature of the behaviour, and are best employed in combination with support measures to identify and address causes of the behaviour.
+Measures should always be proportionate to the nature of the behaviour, and are best used with support measures to identify and address causes of the behaviour.

 The Education Training and Reform Act (2006) prohibits the use of corporal punishment in any Victorian Government school and school discipline policies must include a statement that reflects this requirement.